brittpinder/ios-reference/uikit/autolayout/notes.md

 * LayoutMargins - Rectangular layout guide used to provide default margins for spacing as well as custom layout areas for extra space
 * ReadableContent - A dynamically calculated area that tries to preserve content for reading based on orientation and font size.
 Looks similar to LayoutMargins but the big difference happens when you add text and go into landscape mode.
 Most noticeable on iPad
 * You can make your own using UILayoutGuide()
+* Use instead of placeholder views as they are less expensive

 ## Intrinsic Content Size